• About Us

 Senior Income Based Housing

 Finding senior income-based housing usually means getting into a subsidized apartment or housing program where your rent is tied to your income, not the market rate.
-In real life, this often goes through your local public housing authority or properties that receive HUD (U.S. Department of Housing and Urban Development) funding and set rents based on a percentage of your income, usually around 30%.
+In real life, this often goes through your local public housing authority or properties th

 Read More